What to Do if You Get in an Accident With a Self-Driving Car in 2026 (Follow These 4 Steps)

 Step #1: Contact Authorities

-In the immediate aftermath of the accident, move to a safe location, such as the side of the road, if possible.
+Immediately after the accident, make sure you and all involved parties are safe.
+If possible, move your car to the side of the road.
 Call emergency services for assistance, especially if there are injuries.

 Law enforcement documentation will be necessary for most cases involving self-driving cars, especially if there is video surveillance footage, which will help when filing for at-fault accidents.